What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 To which international anti-corruption conventions is your country party?

-Refer to Q.1
+Refer to Q1.

 Do you have a concept of legal privilege in your jurisdiction which applies to lawyer-led investigations?
 If so, please provide details on the extent of that protection.
+Does it cover internal investigations carried out by in-house counsel?

 Australia recognises client legal privilege (‘CLP’), or legal professional privilege (‘LPP’), as at common law.
 Broadly, it protects legal advice given by a lawyer to their client, and communications between the lawyer and their client relating to contemplated litigation or court proceedings.
 The privilege belongs to the client, and only they can waive the privilege.